Mahmoud7Osman/Mahmoud7Osman/README.md

-Hello world, this is my public github account.
+# Hello, I am a Senior Software Engineer With focus on AI and ML

-My Private account for private contributions: <a href=https://github.com/Mahmoud6Osman>Mahmoud6Osman</a>
+This is my Public GitHub profile.

-See you...
+Private Account for Private contributions: [Mahmoud6Osman](https://github.com/Mahmoud6Osman)